HEIGHT

 New Beginning in Hokkaido in 2020 saw Takagi defeat Hirooki Goto to score his first singles championship in NJPW, the NEVER Openweight Championship, a title he has held twice.
 In 2021, that achievement was surpassed by a country mile, as he became the third IWGP World Heavyweight Champion, and with six months of thrilling defences, was a convincing winner of Tokyo Sports’ MVP award.

 Wrestle Kingdom 16 saw him lose the title to Kazuchika Okada, but Takagi pursued new territory.
 Taking the KOPW 2022 trophy from Taichi in a unique 30 count match, Shingo broadened horizons and elevated the KOPW name, ending the year with he KOPW 2022 trophy.
-Starting 2023 strong, he won the KOPW 2023 four way at New Year Dash to become the first holder of a freshly minted belt, while challenging Kazuchika Okada for the IWGP World heavyweight Championship at new Beginning in Osaka.
-Takagi would eventually lose the KOPW title to Taichi, but continued to threaten every champion in NJPW with just cause.
+One year later, in November 2023, Takagi captured the NEVER Openweight Championship for a third time, ending two straight years in strong shape, but after a loss of the title to Tama Tonga at Wrestle Kingdom 18, reset his sights on Jon Moxley at Battle in the Valley 2024.